ctinnil/Eclair/README.md

 ---

-The project relies on open-source and commercial tools used in the industry that are maintained by their authors.
+This project relies on open-source and commercial tools used in the industry that are maintained by their authors.

 To summarise, Eclair offers a full portable laboratory for AI research and experimentation.
 It also includes everything needed to develop your software or keep your data secure.

-This project is a work-in-progress, so feel free to contribute and suggest new tools that can be added.
+Eclair workstation is a work-in-progress, so feel free to contribute and suggest new tools that can be added.

 Requirements
 -----